living will versus last will living will versus last will

 Navigating the complexities of end-of-life planning can feel overwhelming, especially when it comes to understanding the differences between a living will and a last will.
 While both documents are crucial, they serve distinct purposes and are used at different times.
 Knowing which one you need—and when—can provide peace of mind and ensure your wishes are honored.

-A living will outlines your healthcare preferences if you’re incapacitated and unable to communicate.
+A living will outline your healthcare preferences if you’re incapacitated and unable to communicate.
 In contrast, a last will deals with the distribution of your assets after you pass away.
 Both are essential components of a comprehensive estate plan, but they address different aspects of your future.
 Understanding these differences can help you make informed decisions and protect your legacy.

 Understanding Living Wills